ypid/seafile-wiki/Configure-Seafile-to-use-LDAP.md

     HOST = ldap://ldap.example.com
     # base DN from where all the users can be reached.
     BASE = ou=users,dc=example,dc=com
-    # user DN to bind to.
+    # LDAP admin user DN to bind to.
 If not set, will use anonymous login.
     USER_DN = cn=seafileadmin,dc=example,dc=com
-    # Password for the user DN
+    # Password for the admin user DN
     PASSWORD = secret
     # The attribute to be used as user login id.
     # By default it's the 'mail' attribute.
-    # Note that only email can be used as user name for now.
     LOGIN_ATTR = mail

 Example config for LDAP: